 Although the operation can be performed whether the HLA-compatible complex is fully, partially or absent.

-The third test, tissue match analysis for kidney transplantation, is cross-match
+Tissue match analysis for kidney transplantation - cross-match test

 Throughout life, the body makes substances called antibodies that work to destroy foreign matter.

-If there are antibody producing antibodies in the donor's kidney, the body may destroy the kidney.
+If there are antibodies in the donor kidney, the body may destroy the transplanted kidney.

 For this reason, when a donor kidney is available, a test called cross-matching is performed to ensure that the recipient does not have preformed antibodies against the donor's tissue.